The Evolution of Crypto Payments in E-Commerce

 Let’s take a look at the most common/popular crypto payment providers, along with some new entries in this segment and see how they do they fare from the end customer’s point of view – as this is where the real value lies:

-- Coinpayments has no buyer protection and is unregulated
+- Coinpayments the crypto payment provider has no buyer protection and is unregulated

 - Coingate turns out to be very expensive, unregulated and has no buyer protection